The team behind your team.

 She has worked in corporate communications for MTV Networks; nonprofit research and analysis for the Anti-Defamation League's National Civil Rights Information Center; domestic policy advocacy and government relations for Hadassah; and fundraising and grant writing, as the Director of Grants Development for the Jewish Federation of Cleveland and, most recently, the Cleveland Museum of Natural History.
 As a grant writer, Wendy has raised funds for seven-figure capital projects, small community-based programs, and a range of human, social, cultural and educational services in the GreaterCleveland area.
 She earned a bachelor's degree and a master's degree in journalism from Columbia University.

-Jessica brings over 13 years of experience in grant writing, corporate giving, event planning, donor cultivation, and executive leadership.
+Jessica brings experience in grant writing, corporate giving, event planning, donor cultivation, and executive leadership.

 Formerly Vice President of Fund Development and Community Relations at Clovernook Center for the Blind & Visually Impaired and Development Representative at the American Cancer Society, Jessica has raised millions of dollars in support of health and human service organizations in Cincinnati and Northern Kentucky.
 She has served on the Board of Directors and Diversity Committee for the Association of Fundraising Professionals – Greater Cincinnati Chapter and volunteers for the Northern Kentucky Children’s Advocacy Center.
 Jessica holds a Bachelor of Science from the University of Kentucky.